 By the end of the first year in Phase II, the student develops, with the consultation and approval of their Supervisory Committee, an iPOS for Phase II that addresses the course requirements listed above that have not been fulfilled during Phase I (MA) course work at ASU, as well as ASU's Graduate College requirements, as follows.
-In accordance with ASU Graduate College policies, the iPOS must include at least 54 post-MA hours, including (a) 30 hours of coursework or independent study (e.g., Research and Conference) prior to candidacy, (b) 12 research hours (ASB/ASM 792), and (c) 12 dissertation hours (ASB/ASM 799).
+In accordance with ASU Graduate College policies, the iPOS must include at least 54 post-MA hours, including (a) 30 hours of coursework or independent study (e.g., ASB 790 Research and Conference) prior to candidacy, (b) 12 research hours (ASB/ASM 792), and (c) 12 dissertation hours (ASB/ASM 799).
 There are no formal foreign language requirements, although a student's committee may require proficiency in a foreign language to approve an iPOS.
-The iPOS is formally filed online with the ASU Graduate College.
-Subsequent changes to the iPOS must be approved by the student's committee and formally reported to the Graduate College and the Graduate Student Advisor.
+The iPOS must be approved by the student's committee and formally reported to the Graduate College and the Graduate Student Advisor.